Assessing imbalance in signed brain networks

-which amounts at requiring $p_{rs}^+<p_{rs}^-$, $\forall\:r<s$: in words, the deterministic rules firstly defined by Cartwright, Harary and Davis are replaced by a set of probabilistic criteria individuating `a tendency' to obey, or not to obey, the TBT.
-More formally, a configuration satisfying eqs.~\ref{eq:diagonal_balance} and~\ref{eq:off_diagonal_balance} will be claimed to support the \emph{statistical variant of the TBT} - specifically, its strong variant if $k=2$ and its weak variant if $k>2$; if, instead, $p_{rr}^+\leq p_{rr}^-$ for some diagonal blocks or $p_{rs}^+\geq p_{rs}^-$ for some off-diagonal blocks, it will be claimed to support the \emph{statistical variant of the relaxed balance theory} (RBT).
+which amounts to requiring $p_{rs}^+<p_{rs}^-$, $\forall\:r<s$: in words, the deterministic rules firstly defined by Cartwright, Harary and Davis are replaced by a set of probabilistic criteria individuating `a tendency' to obey, or not to obey, the TBT.
+More formally, a configuration satisfying eqs.~\ref{eq:diagonal_balance} and~\ref{eq:off_diagonal_balance} will be claimed to support the \emph{statistical variant} of the TBT - specifically, its strong variant if $k=2$ and its weak variant if $k>2$; if, instead, $p_{rr}^+\leq p_{rr}^-$ for some diagonal blocks or $p_{rs}^+\geq p_{rs}^-$ for some off-diagonal blocks, it will be claimed to support the \emph{statistical variant of the Relaxed Balance Theory} (RBT).\\

-In order to evaluate the alignment of our projections with either statistical variants, let us take a look at figs.~\ref{fig:10} and~\ref{fig:11}: although $p_{rs}^+\geq p_{rs}^-$ for all diagonal blocks (i.e. with $r=s$), $p_{rs}^+\geq p_{rs}^-$ for several, off-diagonal blocks (i.e. with $r\neq s$) as well: we are, thus, led to the conclusion that all projections obey the statistical variant of the RBT~\cite{gallo2024assessing} as a non-negligible number of positive links is found between - and not only between (within) - clusters.
+In order to evaluate the alignment of our projections with either statistical variants, let us take a look at the top panels of fig.~\ref{fig:10}, depicting the BIC-induced partitions: since $p_{rs}^+\leq p_{rs}^-$ for several, diagonal blocks (i.e. with $r=s$) and $p_{rs}^+\geq p_{rs}^-$ for several, off-diagonal blocks (i.e. with $r\neq s$), we are led to the conclusion that all projections obey the statistical variant of the RBT~\cite{gallo2024assessing} as a non-negligible number of negative (positive) links is found within (between) - and not only between (within) - clusters.
 As fig.~\ref{fig:11} further confirms, no subject obeys the statistical variant of the TBT, regardless of the benchmark employed, when considering the BIC-induced partitions.\\

-To evaluate the alignment of our projections with the statistical variant of the TBT, let us count the number of subjects obeying eqs.~\ref{eq:diagonal_balance} and~\ref{eq:off_diagonal_balance}.
-When considering the BIC-induced partitions, we find that no subject obeys the statistical variant of the TBT, irrespectively from the benchmark employed: while a vast majority of diagonal blocks is, in fact, populated by a number of positive links that is larger than the number of negative ones - although subjects admitting diagonal blocks populated by a majority of negative links exist (see also fig.~\ref{fig:12}) - also several, off-diagonal blocks are populated by a number of positive links that is larger than the number of negative ones - as the two examples in figs.~\ref{fig:10} and~\ref{fig:11} clearly show, $p_{rs}^+\geq p_{rs}^-$ for many of them.

-When considering the $F$-induced partitions, instead, 65 na\"ive projections, 47 bSRGM-induced projections and 69 bSCM-induced projections obey the statistical variant of the TBT.
+Let us, now, take a look at the bottom panels of fig.~\ref{fig:10}, depicting the $F$-induced partitions: although eqs.~\ref{eq:diagonal_balance} and~\ref{eq:off_diagonal_balance} are not strictly obeyed, our subject, now, admits blocks with a majority of negative links only off the main diagonal and blocks with a majority of positive links only on the main diagonal; we are, thus, led to the conclusion that all projections align better with the statistical variant of the TBT.
+As fig.~\ref{fig:11} further confirms, all subjects align better with the statistical variant of the TBT, regardless of the benchmark employed, when considering the $F$-induced partitions.